bitfield/script/CONTRIBUTING.md

 ## Update the README

 Any change to the `script` API should also be accompanied by an update to the README.
-If you add a new method, add it in the appropriate place (sources, filters, or sinks), in its correct order alphabetically, and with a suitable (brief) description.
+If you add a new method, add it to the appropriate table (sources, filters, or sinks), and if it's the equivalent of a command Unix command, add it to the table of Unix equivalents too.

 # Writing pipe operations